paulb00th/galapagos/content/en/our-diving/our-diving.md

 Learn more about the [PADI Enriched Air course](https://www.padi.com/courses/enriched-air-diver)

-If you would like to book our PADI Enriched Air course please [Contact Us](/contact)
+If you would like to book our PADI Enriched Air course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/EAN1.png,img/our-diving/EAN2.png,img/our-diving/EAN3.png" paddingTop="10px" >}}